datonex/love-running/README.md

   - Sliding picture box
 - Information page.
   - Sidebar to navigate to different parts of the information
-- Media page with plenty of pictures and a video
+- Gallery page with plenty of pictures and a video
-- Links page to other sites with information about Hippopotami
-- Quiz page for viewers to test their knowledge
+- Sign up page for viewers to register for the running club in their local area.
   - Form for viewers to input their answers or check the correct box
-  - Submit button so viewers can see how they scored on the quiz
+  - Submit button so the form can be submited.

 ### Features Left to Implement